zerotohero-dev/o2js.com/server/blog/markdown/make-your-server-ironman-secure-in-less-than-five-minutes.md

 > a support ticket to your hosting provider.
 >
 > And always **backup everything** before touching them.

-In this tutorial, I will be using an [Ubuntu 13.04][ubuntu] for the server and a **Mac OSX** for the client.
-The steps you would follow will more or less be identical in any linux flavor.
-If you are using a windows client, you might want to use a shell emulator, such as [cygwin][cygwin].

 So let's begin by securing our authentication mechanism first: